GSA/uswds-sf-lightning-community/CONTRIBUTING.md

 });
 ```

-### Deploying Tests

-`sfdx force:mdapi:deploy -d test/ -w 50 -u {username}`

-### Running Tests

-At this time, running tests directly in the terminal does not work.
-The issue is tracked in GitHub at [#108](https://github.com/GSA/uswds-sf-lightning-community/issues/108).
-Instead, output of the tests can be seen in the org at {orgURL}/c/jasmineTests.app.
-With SFDX, you can go straight there by entering the following into your terminal.

-`sfdx force:org:open -p /c/jasmineTests.app -u {username}`

 ### Creating New Tests

 Test `describe` and `it` statements should read as sentences so as to be readily consumed by a developer or site manager.